 Hozan Kiln

-Hozan Kiln is a long-established Bizen ware kiln located in Imbe, Bizen City, the hometown of Bizen ware, and is directly descended from the Six family of Bizen ware potters.
-It has produced many masterpieces of tea ceremony utensils, sake cups, and works of art since long ago.
-The fan-shaped ceramic stamp (brand mark) used today at the kiln is known to have been stamped on a large jar from the 16th century.
+Hozan Kiln is a long-established Bizen ware kiln.
+Located in Imbe, Bizen City, the hometown of Bizen ware, Hozan Kiln is directly descended from the Six Families of Bizen ware potters.
+For centuries, it has continuously produced masterpieces of tea ceremony utensils, sake cups, and art pieces.
+The oldest-known piece to bear the fan-shaped ceramic stamp, or brand mark, the kiln still uses today is a large jar dating to the 16th century.

 Bizen ware has been shaped over more than 1,000 years.
-Hailing from the small village of Bizen - one of the six ancient Japanese kilns - its artists have been refining their techniques ever since.
-In the Bizen ware, there were six families that had been under the protection of theshogunate "government" since the 17th century.
-Hozan Kiln is known as one of them and continues to this day as the legitimate successor of Bizen ware.
+Hailing from the small village of Bizen—site of one of the six ancient Japanese kilns—its artists have been refining their techniques ever since.
+In Bizen ware, there were six families that had been under the protection of the shogunate government since the 17th century.
+Hozan Kiln is one of them and continues to this day as a legitimate successor of Bizen ware.

-Bizen ware has a unique style of stoneware called Yakishime, which is unglazed and fired at high temperatures for more than ten days, and it has an artistic pattern created by the fire in the kiln.
-As a traditional Bizen ware potter, Hozan Kiln is committed to creating distinctive and vibrant pieces that incorporate new modern sensibilities while maintaining the traditional beauty of Bizen ware.
+Bizen ware features a unique style of stoneware called yakishime, unglazed ceramics fired at high temperatures for more than ten days, which results in artistic patterns created by the fire of the kiln.
+As a traditional Bizen ware creator, Hozan Kiln is committed to creating distinctive and vibrant pieces that incorporate new modern sensibilities while maintaining the traditional beauty of Bizen ware.

 Toshiaki Mori